 presented by Heather T. Peters

-Financial— Heather T. Peters receives compensation from MedBridge for the production of this course.
-She was previously a consultant for the company Myomo which has products featured in this course.
+Financial: Heather T. Peters receives compensation from MedBridge for this course.
+There is no financial interest beyond the production of this course.

 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.

 Heather is an occupational therapist and PhD candidate in the School of Health and Rehabilitation Sciences at Ohio State University.
 Currently working in the B.R.A.I.N. lab as a graduate research associate, she is primarily interested in developing and testing interventions that improve motor function and quality of life in stroke survivors.
 Specifically, her primary research…Read full bio

 This chapter provides an overview of neuroplasticity, learned non-use, basic mechanisms of TMS, and how TMS is used for assessment and treatment.
 There is a brief introduction to tDCS and how to differentiate between tDCS and TMS.

 This chapter summarizes the physiological basis for tDCS, including interhemispheric imbalance, long-term potentiation, and long-term depression.
 Mechanisms for both anodal and cathodal stimulation techniques are described, as well as the established tDCS safety guidelines.